shanegoh/Anonymous-I-Voting-Application-using-Linkable-Ring-Signature/README.md

 This application is integrated with Auth0 Services and thus required to run this application.
 Auth0 is used for authentication and authorization for this application.
 Configurations includes setting up API keys, CORS settings, connection to database and many more.
 You can view the working product here at https://mimis.social -> Valid till 20th March 2022.

 #### Contact
 For more information or assistance, you can reach me on [LinkedIn](https://www.linkedin.com/in/wenhangoh/).

+#### Declaration
+This project is hosted by University Of Wollongong.